top of page

 These terms overlap because of how visual media evolved.
 As cameras and digital tools merged, “image” became common for anything visual.
 However, their meanings still differ: picture is general, image is technical, and photo refers to real-life captures.

-Which word should I use when talking about digital files?
+Which word should I use for digital files?

 Are all photos images?